Fabrice Martin: 2022: Third ATP 500 doubles final

-2023: Australian Open semifinal, First ATP 500 title, top 20
+2023: Australian Open semifinal, ATP 500 title, top 20

-He won his first ATP 500 doubles title in Dubai with Maxime Cressy defeating third seeds Harri Heliövaara and Lloyd Glasspool.
+At the start of the year he reached the semifinals of the Australian Open partnering Jérémy Chardy.
+Martin also won his first ATP 500 doubles title in Dubai with Maxime Cressy defeating third seeds Harri Heliövaara and Lloyd Glasspool.

-2024: Hiatus, coaching
+2024-2026: Hiatus, coaching, retirement

-Following a hiatus due to injury, Martin started coaching compatriot Ugo Humbert.
+Following a hiatus due to injury, Martin started coaching compatriot Ugo Humbert in December 2024.
+They split at the end of August 2025.